psychemedia/island-storynotes/john_the_painter.md

 I not not fear or shame.

 At that, Lord *Temple* turn 'd around,
-And made a lengthen'd bend ;
+And made a lengthen'd bend;
 "I do rejoice--- sweet *Bridget* fair.
 "That you've no cause to mend."